newlandsmc/Bounties/README.md

     else return false;
   ```

 * The plugin uses caching as much as possible.
 All the configuration values are cached.
-The player data for a player is cached for around 30 sec even after the player disconnects.
+The player data for a player is cached for a configurable amount of time even after the player disconnects.
 Its saved instantly, the plugin reserves a copy of the data in cache to reduce I/O operations for quick reconnects.

 ## Show your support